Together Across Oceans: New York Hurricane Maria Memorial Concept

 We also hope Hemispheric Rock can remind people of the importance of human interactions as we become more dependent on our digital gadgets.
 While serendipity cannot be forced, we attempt to create spaces that bring pleasant surprises through people’s interactions with nature and social interactions among themselves.

 The garden consists of 6 hemispherical planters designed to provide aesthetic pleasure and resting support to the garden visitors.
 The planters, located on the edge of the woods, are filled with selected plants.
 The round bottom of the planters makes them swing up and down as different people sit on them.
 They tilt, turn and rock, which can only reach equilibrium by a balanced weight on all sides.
 They are like rocking chairs in the woods.
-These dynamics and the sense of sharing are designed to make the experience more fun and to promote interactions among visitors.
+These dynamics and sharing are designed to make the experience more fun and promote interactions among visitors.

 We wish to create a garden where visitors can encounter one another without pressure or pretense.
 They are free to play, to rock with friends, to laugh with family, and to spin and to let go.